brettman/SmartAC/readme.md

 4) Performance.
 This API and site are for POC only and have not been designed for performance.
 You will notice this if you try to load a year of sensor data in the Device page...

+5) Data Validation.
+No effort has yet been made to validate data inputs.
+The API will process correctly formatted data, but is still quite brittle in case of malformed inputs.
+Once the data inputs and API prcoesses are confirmed, we can add both validation and error handling to the site.
 ---

 ## API's